gilbertginsberg/crazy-running/README.md

 # Crazy Running

+> A little nonsense now and then, is cherished by the wisest men. — Roald Dahl

 What is Crazy Running?

 Crazy Running is running in such a way that is infinitely cooler than traditional running or jogging.
 Here’s how it works: